 Studio access may be preempted for special presentations, workshops or due to scheduling changes; these changes will be posted on the individual dry-erase bulletin boards in the classroom.

-Students working outside of class time are asked to sign in/out on the clipboard located in the main lobby entrance.
+Students working outside of class time are asked to sign up for available hours to ensure space/time in classrooms each week.

 No students are permitted to remain unaccompanied in the studio building after closing hours.
-Students must be accompanied by a Clayworks staff member, teacher or resident artist in order to work after hours.